Dr. Aimee PaikAdvisor

 Low intensity shockwave therapy (LISWT) is a fairly new treatment for men whose ED is caused by blood vessel problems.6 Generally men with mild to moderate ED who have had some response to oral medications are ideal candidates for LISWT.64

 During the treatment, non-invasive low-intensity sound waves are passed through the erectile tissue.
-It is thought that the treatment works by clearing plaque out of blood vessels and encouraging the growth of new blood vessels.65
+It is thought that the treatment works by activating and increasing the stem cells and other tissue growth factors and encouraging the growth of new blood vessels.65

-Studies show that it can significantly improve ED,66 but more research is needed before clear recommendations on its use can be made.
+Studies show that it can significantly improve ED in select cases,66 but more research is needed before clear recommendations on its use can be made.

-If non-surgical treatments fail to work, surgery may be an option.
+If non-surgical treatments fail to work, or men want sexual spontaneity again by restoring their erections, surgery is a good option.

-This involves a device being surgically implanted into the penis.
-Prostheses are available as either malleable (bendable) rods or an inflatable device.
+This involves a device being surgically implanted into the penis, a bit like putting an inner tube in a flat car tyre.
+Prostheses are available as either malleable (bendable) rods or an inflatable device, which is the best option for most men.

-With the malleable rod implant, the penis will always be semi-rigid and just needs to be lifted or adjusted into the erect position before sex.67
+With the malleable rod implant, the penis will always be semi-rigid and just needs to be bent up or adjusted into the erect position before sex.67

-However, keep in mind, while penile implants can help men get an erection, they don’t increase sexual desire or sensation, nor will they make your penis larger than it naturally is at the time of surgery.68
+A penile implant will give a man a great "near normal" erection, with sensation, ejaculation and orgasm continuing, but they don’t increase sexual desire , nor will they make your penis larger than it naturally is at the time of surgery.68

-This is a major operation and it is rarely used.
+This is a major operation and it is rarely used, apart from very select cases, after discussion about realistic outcomes.

-It involves surgery on the veins and arteries that supply blood to the penis and is sometimes recommended for young healthy men who develop ED after trauma in the area around the penis.1
+It involves surgery on the veins or arteries that supply blood to the penis and is sometimes recommended for young healthy men who develop ED after trauma in the area around the penis, or who have the problem of blood not staying "trapped" in the penis.1

 This is the bit where we give ourselves a plug, because, well, we think we’re worth it and we’re sure you’ll think the same if you decide to come on board.